Redfield-AB/PST-Nodes/docs/Installation.md

 ### 1- Install C++ Built Tools for Windows:

-Building `libpff-python` libarary requires having C++ Built Tools installed on you Operating System.
+Building `libpff-python` libarary requires having C++ Built Tools installed on your Operating System.

 Download Microsoft C++ Build Tools and follow the instructions in the video below to complete the installation: